-The Trustees has considered the need for a specific internal audit function and has decided to appoint Essex County Council as Internal Auditor.
+The Trustees have considered the need for a specific Internal Audit function and has decided to appoint Essex County Council as Internal Auditor.

-The Internal Auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
+The Internal Auditor's role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
 In particular the checks carried out in the current period included: